Cong protecting perpetrators of anti-Sikh riots: Akali leader on Nath as possible MP CM

-(Eds: Adding quotes) New Delhi, Dec 13 (PTI) With the Congress selecting Kamal Nath as Madhya Pradesh chief minister, the Shiromani Akali Dal accused the party leadership of "protecting the perpetrators" of the 1984 anti-Sikh riots and dared Punjab Chief Minister Amarinder Singh to resign.
-Akali Dal leader Manjinder Singh Sirsa alleged that Nath had a hand in the anti-Sikh riots that broke out in the national capital following the assassination of Indira Gandhi in 1984.
+New Delhi, Dec 13 (PTI) As Kamal Nath emerged front-runner for the post of Madhya Pradesh chief minister, a Shiromani Akali Dal leader on Thursday accused the Congress leadership of "protecting the perpetrators" of the 1984 anti-Sikh riots.
+The Akali Dal alleges that Nath had a hand in the anti-Sikh riots that broke out in the national capital following the assassination of Indira Gandhi in 1984.
 "Whenever the Gandhi family comes to power, it protects the perpetrators of the 1984 riots.
-Now Rahul Gandhi and the Gandhi family are rewarding Kamal Nath as chief minister of Madhya Pradesh...," he told reporters.
+Now Rahul Gandhi and the Gandhi family are rewarding Kamal Nath as chief minister of Madhya Pradesh...," Akali Dal leader Manjinder Singh Sirsa told reporters.
 "Rahul Gandhi wants to give a message that those involved in the killings of Sikhs in 1984 now need not worry... that they are behind them and will reward them instead," he added.
-He dared the Punjab chief minister to resign after Nath's selection as the Hindi heartland state's chief minister and questioned the "silence" of Punjab Congress leaders who had opposed Nath's appointment as incharge of Punjab affairs.
+The Akali Dal is seeking to stymie Nath's elevation as chief minister by raising the issue of his alleged involvement in the anti-Sikh riots.
+Sirsa said Sikhs are peace-loving people, but will give a befitting reply to the Gandhi family.
+They will build public anger if the Gandhis go ahead with the decision of appointing Nath as the chief minister, he added.
 A section of Sikhs had raised objections when Nath was appointed general secretary in-charge of Punjab and Haryana.
 While Nath continued to hold the post of AICC general secretary for Haryana affairs, he was replaced in Punjab.
-The Akali Dal was seeking to stymie Nath's elevation as chief minister by raising the issue of his alleged involvement in the anti-Sikh riots.
-Sirsa had earlier said Sikhs are peace-loving people, but will give a befitting reply to the Gandhi family.
-They would build public anger if the Gandhis go ahead with the decision of appointing Nath as the chief minister, he had added.
-PTI SKC AAR
+PTI SKC SKC MINMIN

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today